Geary Bus Rapid Transit: Refocused to bus rapid transit

 With the Proposition B tax expiring in 2010, the voters of San Francisco approved Proposition K in 2003 that extended the tax and established a new expenditure plan.
 The new plan funded the Geary Bus Rapid Transit project and mandated the implementation of a bus rapid transit network, with the first two lines consisting of Geary BRT and Van Ness Bus Rapid Transit.
 Proposition K mandates that Geary BRT be built to "rail-ready standards" to accommodate a planned future conversion to light rail.

 Subsequently, in 2007 the SFCTA published a feasibility report for the project.
 Starting in 2008, the SFCTA started an environmental impact review process.
 In 2017, the SFCTA approved the final environmental impact report for the project after thirteen years of studying the feasibility and impacts for the proposed bus infrastructure.
 With that milestone, the project was handed off to the San Francisco Municipal Transportation Agency for design and implementation.

 Construction was broken up into two separate, complementary projects.

 The first phase of work, called the Geary Rapid Project, would install red bus lanes, upgrade traffic signals, add new crosswalks, and build bus bulbs from Market Street west to Stanyan Street.
 The Environmental Impact Statement for the first phase was approved by the federal Department of Transportation on June 1, 2018.
 The final design of the first phase, after several revisions based on community input, was approved by the SFMTA board in August 2018.
 Construction on the project started in early 2019 and concluded in fall 2021.

-The second phase, called the Geary Boulevard Improvement Project picked up at the end of the first phase at Stanyan Street and would take the improvements further west to 34th Avenue.
-One of the major differences from the first phase would be the addition of “center-running” transit lanes (similar to those built for the Van Ness Bus Rapid Transit project) in the middle of the street between Arguello Boulevard and 28th Avenue.
+The second phase, called the Geary Boulevard Improvement Project, picked up at the end of the first phase at Stanyan Street and would take the improvements further west to 34th Avenue.
+One of the major differences from the first phase would be the addition of "center-running" transit lanes (similar to those built for the Van Ness Bus Rapid Transit project) in the middle of the street between Arguello Boulevard and 28th Avenue.

 At the start of the COVID-19 pandemic, the second phase was in the detailed design phase.
 That work was put on pause, as SFMTA focused on installing Temporary Emergency Transit Lanes (TETL) on several transit corridors.
 The TETL project installed side-running transit-only lanes on Geary over much of the footprint of the second phase: between Stanyan Street and 15th Avenue, and between 24th Avenue and 33rd Avenue.
 The project also installed several "transit head start" signals and wooden bus bulbs.
 SFMTA found that the temporary side-running lanes kept bus travel times from increasing as auto congestion returned.
-Because of the positive results, SFMTA has decided to retain the side-running transit lanes permanently.
-The second phase of the project will now focus on making the temporary improvements, permanent.
+The SFMTA considered these results to be satisfying enough to retain the side-running transit lanes permanently instead of constructing a center-running corridor as originally planned.
+The second phase of the project will now focus on making the temporary improvements permanent.